NextCenturyCorporation/VirtUE-sensing/control/kernel/messages.md

 * level: sensor is sensing at this level
 * reset: sensor is reset, meaning its state is erased
 * records: one or more messages with result records.
 Multiple records are correlated using the _sensor id_ and _nonce_ from the original request.

+Each sensor must define the meaning of the specific states for itself.
+For example, _adversarial_ entails different sets of behavior for different types of sensors.

 Each sensor will reply with its records differently.
 The most common format is for each record to be one JSONL message: